 Program Dates & Duration

 The Diller Teen Fellows program lasts a total of twelve months.
-The months are spent exploring the program's pillars and values, followed by the three-week Israel Summer Seminar.
-During the final months of the program, participants design and implement a variety of social action and impact projects.
-These projects allow participants to exercise the leadership skills they've acquired and the Jewish values they've explored throughout the program.
+These months are spent exploring the program's core values, followed by the three-week Israel Summer Seminar.
+During the program, participants design and implement a variety of social action and impact projects.
+These projects allow participants to exercise leadership skills they acquire and the Jewish values they're exploring throughout the program.
 Here’s a list of some of the major elements and components of the Diller Teen Fellows program.

 Diller Teen Fellows gather on a regular basis to explore their relationships with the program’s pillars and values.
 They are encouraged to learn and lead as they consider what it means to be Jewish, and part of a diverse, international community.
 At regular Sunday workshops, participants explore program pillars through team-building exercises, hands-on volunteering, dynamic conversations, and Jewish text study.

-Two outstanding alumni are selected annually to serve as Junior Counselors for each local Diller community.
-Junior Counselors continue in their leadership journeys by supporting and assisting program Coordinators, serving as peer mentors/advisors to current Fellows, and taking part in an International Junior Staff Cohort.
-Through their work, JCs further develop their mentorship skills, their ability to facilitate and manage others’ work and experience, and deepen their understanding of the rich and complex relationship between Jewish communities in Israel and North America.
-As part of their annual program, JCs participate in monthly conference calls, individual check-ins and two seminars; one in North America and one in Israel.
-JCs are given the unique opportunity to put into practice their newly acquired leadership skills.
+Two outstanding alumni in each Diller community are selected annually to serve as Junior Counselors.
+Junior Counselors (JCs) continue their leadership journeys by supporting and assisting Coordinators, serving as peer mentors to current Fellows, and taking part in an International Junior Staff Training.
+Through their work, JCs further develop their mentorship skills, their ability to facilitate and manage others’ work and experience, and deepen their understanding of the rich and complex relationship between Jewish communities around the world.

-In the spring, Israeli participants travel to North America/South Africa/Australia/South America/Europe to learn about Jewish life in their peers’ homes and communities.
-During their 10-day visit, Israeli participants get to know their North American/South African/Australian/South American/European peers, participate in community service projects, and learn about the history and contemporary reality of the North American/South African/Australian/South American/European Jewish experience.
+In the spring, Israeli participants travel to their partner community to learn about Jewish life in their peers’ homes and communities.
+During their 10-day visit, Israeli participants get to know their peers, participate in community service projects, and learn about the history and contemporary reality and the Jewish experience of others.

-Equally important, the North American, South African, Australian, South American, and European participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.
+Equally important, the participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.

-For three weeks in the summer, North American, South African, Australian, South American, and European Diller Teen Fellows experience Israel through intensive interaction with their Israeli peers.
-In turn, Israeli participants gain a new understanding of Jewish identity and expression in their communities by encountering it from their peers’ perspectives.
+For three weeks in the summer, Fellows experience Israel through intensive interaction with their Israeli peers.
+In turn, Israeli participants gain a new understanding of Jewish identity and expression in their own communities by encountering them from their peers’ perspectives.